lsbjordao/TTS-Mimosa-App/README.md

 # TypeTaxonScript

-the project TTS-Mimosa is developed under the TypeTaxonScript principles, a new way to develop collaborative and well-documented taxonomic descriptions using TypeScript.
+The project [TTS-Mimosa](https://github.com/lsbjordao/TTS-Mimosa) is developed under the TypeTaxonScript principles, a new way to develop collaborative and well-documented taxonomic descriptions using TypeScript.